realworldocaml/book/book/variants/README.md

 val not_ : 'a expr -> 'a expr = <fun>
 ```

+By the way, all of this focus on simplifying constants may seem
+pointless.
+Why would someone write a filter with constant values in
+it anyway?
+But sometimes you want to specialize your boolean
+expression for a particular context, e.g., you might want to apply
+your mail filters to a collection of messages for a particular
+recipient.
+That might allow you to conclude that some base predicates
+are either always true or always false, and so you can convert those
+terms to constants, at which point, simplification can reduce the size
+of your overall expression, making it cheaper to evaluate.

-We can now write a simplification routine that is based on the
+In any case, we can now write a simplification routine that is based
-preceding functions.
-Note that this function is recursive, in that it
+on the preceding functions.
+Note that this function is recursive, in
-applies all of these simplifications in a bottom-up way across the
+that it applies all of these simplifications in a bottom-up way across
-entire expression.
+the entire expression.

 ```ocaml env=main
 # let rec simplify = function